tcfev/Fordem-documentation/README.md

-# ScaLabs Documentation
+# forDem Documentation - WIP

-This documentation contains a general guide of how we work at Scalabs.
+This documentation contains a general guide of how we work at forDem.
 Is serves as process management & governance documentation, as a set of standards to work with other organizations, and onboarding material for new people.

 ## Guides